renatalantos/booking-system/README.md

         3. As a First Time Visitor, I want to sign up for a user account to access restricted content.
         4. As a First Time Visitor, I want to create a table booking, view booking details, and learn what changes I can make on created bookings.
         5. As a First Time Visitor, I want to sign out of my user account at the end of the session to keep my account related details safe.

-    -   #### Returning Visitor Goals
+    -   #### Returning and Frequent Visitor Goals

-        1. As a Returning Visitor, I want to sign into my user account.
+        1. As a Returning and Frequent Visitor, I want to sign into my user account.
-        2. As a Returning Visitor, I want to create a table booking, view my current and previous booking details, and alternatively edit them or delete them.
+        2. As a Returning and Frequent Visitor, I want to create a table booking, view my current and previous booking details, and alternatively edit them or delete them.
-        3. As a Returning Visitor, I want to sign out of my account at the end of the session to keep my account safe.
+        3. As a Returning and Frequent visitor I want to send messages and queries to the site owner.
-        4. As a Returning visitor I want to like on the restaurant services.
+        4. As a Returning and Frequent visitor I want to like the restaurant services.
-        5. As a Returning visitor I want to send messages and queries to the site owner.
+        5. As a Returning and Frequent Visitor, I want to sign out of my account at the end of the session to keep my account safe.

+    -   #### Site Administrator Goals
+        1. As a Site Administrator I would like to be able to create, view, edit and delete bookings.

 ## Layout
 -   ### Design